csula/cs590-fall-2015/README.md

 **11/20/2015**

+For Thanksgiving weekend, since the University will be close on Friday (11/27) *and* Saturday (11/28), let us have class instead on Sunday (11/29) at 1:15 PM.
+I will confirm location.
+We will still have Monday class at regular scheduled time and location.

+**11/20/2015**

-Let us clone this website to your desktop: `https://github.com/luminus-framework/multi-client-ws-immutant`
+Let us clone this website to your desktop: `https://github.com/luminus-framework/multi-client-ws-immutant`.
+It will help work toward the real-time scoreboard example in class.

 **11/15/2015**